Perfluorooctanoic Acid (PFOA)

 THE GIST: It might prevent food from sticking to the pan, but it certainly doesn’t prevent cancer.
 In fact, PFOAs have been associated with delayed menstruation, later breast development and increased incidence of breast cancer.

-State of the Evidence on Perfluorooactanoic Acid (PFOA)
+State of the Evidence on Perfluorooctanoic Acid (PFOA)

 TIPS FOR PREVENTION